Assam Career : Assam Agricultural University Recruitment 2024

-Applications are invited for recruitment of various technical positions or career in Assam Agricultural University.
+Applications are invited for recruitment of various project based positions or career in Assam Agricultural University.

-Assam Agricultural University is inviting applications from eligible candidates for recruitment to the post or career of Technical Staff under the project entitled “Differential expression of gene for grain aroma at post harvest stages and identification of ideal condition for aroma retention for

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!